PatristicTextArchive/Schema/documentation/en.md

-fluid data, it is of great importance that all significant changes to the file and its authors are recorded in the `<revisionDesc>` section, so that the version history of the individual files can be traced even when detached from the [PTA's Git repository](https://github.com/PatristicTextArchive/pta_data/).
+fluid data, it is of great importance that all significant changes to the file and its authors are recorded in the `<revisionDesc>` section, so that the version history of the individual files can be traced even when detached from the [PTA’s Git repository](https://github.com/PatristicTextArchive/pta_data/).

 ## Transcription of the witnesses